cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 Cloudmesh Updates
 ^^^^^^^^^^^^^^^^^

-To update the source from github, simply use the `cloudmesh-installer` command while making sure to specify the desired bundle name, let us assume you use ``cloud``
+To update the source from GitHub, simply use the `cloudmesh-installer` command while making sure to specify the desired bundle name, let us assume you use ``cloud``